Theme dependent image

 III.
 More advanced topics

-The remaining chapters cover advanced RC research topics in RC.
+The remaining chapters cover advanced research topics in RC.
 Chapter 9 explains how to train internal reservoir connections, including ESNs, and implements innate training to control high‑dimensional chaotic trajectories.
-Chapter 10 implements bifurcation embedding, which leverages bifurcation phenomena to learn a teacher system’s structure from limited data.
-Chapter 11 implements a state space model (SSM), a class of recurrent models noted for long-term memory capabilities.
+Chapter 10 implements bifurcation embedding, which uses bifurcation phenomena to learn a teacher system’s structure from limited data.
+Chapter 11 implements a state space model (SSM), a class of recurrent models known for long-term memory capabilities.

 Note: Chapter 9 does not fully run on Colab.
 Please follow the local execution instructions below and run this chapter locally.